What manufacturing software ERP / MRP / MES a small company needs for production scheduling and control?

 Nowadays, there is no point in investing even the lowest amount of cash in tools that cannot work online.
 The online approach guarantees flexibility regarding cost needs clear calculation – which proves useful in time of covid19 pandemic.

-These are the tools, our production management software, which is constantly developed.
+These are the tools, such as Prodio software, which are constantly developed.
 By investing a small monthly subscription fee like everybody else, you can use this opportunity to contribute to software development.